 Aim for about six bullet points listing major job responsibilities and accomplishments.
 Our ESL teacher resume sample includes some effective descriptions that start with strong action verbs, present essential details such as the number of classes, and incorporate a range of duties that fully reflect the candidate’s skills and experiences.

 5. How do you write the qualifications section of an ESL teacher resume?

 The qualification, or skills, section of your resume should contain a fairly short list of core skills.
 The job posting you respond to should serve as your top resource here: use the exact wording you find in the listing’s description of requirements and applicable preferences.
 For help with phrasing for additional qualifications, use our customized resume builder.
 This section should have between five and eight bullet points.

 15 Tips to Write Your ESL Teacher Resume

 Summary Statement1.
 Use only three bullet points or sentences to create this section in order to keep it focused and concise.

 2. Make sure that you state “years of experience” or “years’ experience” and not “year’s experience.”
 Simple grammar errors like this can bring down the overall impact of your resume.

-3. Focus on your most important attributes that show you can do the job well, such as was done in the ESL teacher resume template for Word.
+3. Focus on your most important attributes that show you can do the job well, such as was done in the ESL teacher resume example.